omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 ### Substituting function arguments

-Function arguments are passed as unevaluated promises, but the second we access them they get evaluated.
+Function arguments are passed as unevaluated promises, but the second we access them, they get evaluated.
 If you want to get hold of the promises without evaluating them, you can use the `substitute` function.
-This gives you the argument as an unevaluated, or quoted, expression.
+This gives you the argument as an unevaluated---or quoted---expression.

 This can be useful if you want to manipulate expressions or evaluate them in ways different from the norm---as we explore in the next section---but you do throw away information about which context the expression was supposed to be evaluated in.
 Consider the example below: